clarkdave/clarkdave.net/content/posts/2014-01-13-tracking-errors-with-logstash-and-sentry.md

 ### The Sentry plugin

 Start by creating a new plugin in your Logstash plugins directly, like below.
-I don't know why the plugins directly also needs to have a `logstash` folder, but it does.
+I don't know why the plugins directory also needs to have a `logstash` folder, but it does.

     /opt/logstash/server/plugins/logstash/outputs/sentry.rb